-52 California Department of Fish and Wildlife.
+51 California Department of Fish and Wildlife.
 2025.
 NCCP Plan Summaries. https://wildlife.ca.gov/Conservation/Planning/NCCP/Plans (accessed January 2025)

-Cultural Resources Less than Significant Potentially with Less than Significant Significant Mitigation Nο Impact Incorporated Impact Impact Would the project: a.
-Cause a substantial adverse change in the significance of a historical resource pursuant to Section15064.5? b.
-Cause a substantial adverse change in the significance of an archaeological resource pursuant to Section15064.5?
-Disturb any human remains, including those interred outside of dedicated cemeteries?
+5 Cultural Resources

-a.
+Potentially Significant Impact Less than Significant with Mitigation Incorporated Less than Significant Impact No Impact Wo uld the project: a.
+Cause a substantial adverse change in the significance of a historical resource pursuant to Section15064.5? • b.
+Cause a substantial adverse change in the significance of an archaeological resource pursuant to Section15064.5? • C. Disturb any human remains, including those interred outside of dedicated cemeteries? • a.
 Would the project cause a substantial adverse change in the significance of a historical resource pursuant to Section15064.5?

 The City maintains a Historic Structure Preservation Policy and Architectural Inventory, which includes landmarks, residential and commercial districts, and individual structures of local importance.
 Approximately 207 individual structures are listed as heritage resources, along with four properties that are identified as local landmarks.
-The City of Ukiah does not have a designated historical district; however, it contains historical sites and landmarks.
-Jukiah 2040 General Plan Goal ENV-3 and Policies ENV-3.1 through ENV-3.7 illustrate the City's goals and policies related to the preservation of historical and cultural resources within Ukiah.
-In addition, UCC Chapter 2, Article 18, Section 9227 regulates development affecting historical and cultural resources within the downtown area of the City.
+The City of Ukiah does not have a designated historical district; however, it contains historical sites and landmarks.52 Ukiah 2040 General Plan Goal ENV-3 and Policies ENV-3.1 through ENV-3.7 illustrate the City's goals and policies related to the preservation of historical and cultural resources within Ukiah.53 In addition, UCC Chapter 2, Article 18, Section 9227 regulates development affecting historical and cultural resources within the downtown area of the City.54

 The Ukiah CAP would not involve land use or zoning designation changes but would instead promote infrastructure development and redevelopment that would be complimentary to existing development.
-Future Ukiah CAP projects would be required to comply with the applicable Ukiah 2040 General Plan policies, including Goal ENV-3, which aims to preserve and protect historic and archaeological resources in Ukiah, and Policy ENV-3.6, which requires the City to maintain, preserve, and improve City-owned historic structures and sites in an architecturally and environmentally sensitive manner.
-Future projects, as applicable, would also be required to comply with UCC Chapter 2, Article 18, Section 9227, which regulates development affecting heritage, historical, and cultural resources within the downtown area of the City.
+Future Ukiah CAP projects would be required to comply with the applicable Ukiah 2040 General Plan policies, including Goal ENV-3, which aims to preserve and protect historic and archaeological resources in Ukiah, and Policy ENV-3.6, which requires the City to maintain, preserve, and improve City-owned historic structures and sites in an architecturally and environmentally sensitive manner.55 Future projects, as applicable, would also be required to comply with UCC Chapter 2, Article 18, Section 9227, which regulates development affecting heritage, historical, and cultural resources within the downtown area of the City.
 CAP-related projects would be reviewed for compliance with applicable local, regional, and State regulations regarding cultural resources and the Ukiah 2040 General Plan to avoid adverse impacts related to historical resources.
-Therefore,
+Therefore, with adherence to existing policies and regulations, implementation of the Ukiah CAP would result in a less-than-significant impact related to historical resources.